1. Consider the amount you want to borrow

 3. Take your time and shop around

-You can only find out which rate you’ll actually be offered by either applying directly or using an eligibility checker.
+You can only find out which rate you’re likely to be offered by either applying directly or using an eligibility checker.

 4. Don’t apply for multiple loans at the same time